LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ## 1. Treat the remaining stop codons individually

-Some stop codons were found remaining in the Melasto689 TS.
+Stop codons were found remaining in some TS of the final sequence set.
 We decided to assess them one by one.
 To do so, we aligned all the nucleotide TS from a same locus.
 Unless specified, we replaced the stop codon with the consensus sequence at the position of the stop codon.

 Note that other stop codons are present in some reference sequences coming from the mega353 dataset.
 They are treated later (see Step 3: